 Shade is often a nightmare for gardeners and often results in shady spots becoming no-grow areas for many plants.
-Shady spots can come in all shapes and sizes and are often the result of trees, not facing walls or thick plant cover.
-Shade can be more of a problem for urban gardens where there is more obstacles blocking the natural light.
-As a result of shade, adequate light is not available for plants and soil is often heavier and cooler as a result.
+Shady spots can come in all shapes and sizes and are often the result of trees, north-facing walls or thick plant cover.
+Shade can be more of a problem in urban gardens where there are more obstacles blocking the natural light.
 However, there are a surprising amount of plants that can tolerate different levels of shade.

-These shady characters can range from shrubs to annuals to perennials which means there is lots of variety to chose from.
-There is bound to be one to fit your own needs and finally add some much-needed life to any cool nook in your garden.
-We suggest visiting your local GroMór centre and see there range of shade tolerant plants.
+These shady characters can range from shrubs to annuals to perennials which means there is lots of variety to choose from.
+Check out our list of plants for shade and add some life to any nook in your garden.
+Your local garden centre will have a range of shade-tolerant plants to choose from.

 Types of Shade

-All plants will have a different degree of shade tolerance, some will have no tolerance but others love the shade and prefer it to the light.
-Woodlands are an excellent example of an area that has strong shade but is still full of life.
-Most plants wont tolerate constant deep shade, however there are a lot of plants who love shaded and moist spots.
-Here is a guide to the types of garden shade:
+All plants will have a different degree of shade tolerance, some will have no tolerance but others love the shade.
+Woodlands are an excellent example of areas that have strong shade but are still full of life.
+Knowing the different types of shade will help you choose the right plant for the right place:

-An area that only receives 2 or 3 hours of sunlight in either the early mourning or late evening.
-Midday sun is the strongest and most beneficial light.
+An area that only receives 2 or 3 hours of sunlight in either the early morning or late evening.

-Sites that only receive light that has either been reflected or diffused.
-These areas do not receive any direct light throughout the day.
+Areas that only receive light that is reflected or diffused.
+These areas do not receive any direct sunlight throughout the day.

 These are places that do not receive any light and are in constant shade.
 For this reason, the soil is often cool and dry or moist (not in-between).
 Deep shade is typically found at the base of trees and walls.

 If you have a large tree in your garden which is casting too much shade, remove some of the lower branches to let some light through.